argilla-io/distilabel/README.md

 ## Why use distilabel?

 Distilabel can be used for generating synthetic data and AI feedback for a wide variety of projects including traditional predictive NLP (classification, extraction, etc.), or generative and large language model scenarios (instruction following, dialogue generation, judging etc.).
-Distilabel's programmatic approach allows you to build scalable pipelines data generation and AI feedback.
+Distilabel's programmatic approach allows you to build scalable pipelines for data generation and AI feedback.
 The goal of distilabel is to accelerate your AI development by quickly generating high-quality, diverse datasets based on verified research methodologies for generating and judging with AI feedback.

 ### Improve your AI output quality through data quality